 HEPA filters were first developed by the US government in the 1940’s as a way to create an effective gas mask.
 While there have been innovations in the past 75 years the principles of how a HEPA filter works is the same.
 A HEPA filter removes 99.97% or more of particles that are sized 0.3 microns and larger by capturing them in the fibers.
 Over time as the filter becomes dirty the HEPA air purifier filter will perform at higher efficiencies.

 The HEPA filter is the core technology of HEPA air purifiers.
 If you are sensitive to allergies or dust, have a condition like COPD or asthma you will want to use a HEPA filter and in most cases you get what you pay for.
-If you are highly allergic you may want to consider a filter that is more efficient than HEPA such as the Oransi Erik Ultra air purifier.

 Can a HEPA filter remove smoke and cigarette odors?